 Each window within the CBAM application contains a field within its corresponding control object known as the dirty flag.
 The dirty flag is set to True whenever an end user modifies data within the window.
-This field is interrogated by the UI Controller 206 to determine when a user should be 25 the function (4) quiesce (5) shutdown the entire application. prompted on Cancel or if a remote procedure should be invoked upon window close.
+This field is interrogated by 5 the UI Controller 206 to determine when a user should be prompted on Cancel or if a remote procedure should be invoked upon window close.